SoundCompass: Navigating Target Sound Extraction With Effective Directional Clue Integration In Complex Acoustic Scenes: SoundCompass Framework

 \subsection{Directional Clue Integration}

-\textbf{Spectral Pairwise INteraction} The fusion module takes the complex spectrogram and directional clues to generate the spatial feature mask that guides the DeepASA system to the target direction.
-To aid in extracting spatial details from the complex spectrogram, we present a SPIN module.
-Within this module, the cosine and sine components of individual microphone signals are multiplied in the complex spectrogram domain, yielding a channel dimension of $(2M)^2$.
+\textbf{Spectral Pairwise INteraction (SPIN).} The fusion module takes the complex spectrogram and directional clues to generate the spatial feature mask that guides the DeepASA system to the target direction.
+To aid in extracting spatial details from the complex spectrogram, we present a Spectral Pairwise INteraction (SPIN) module.
+Within this module, the cosine and sine components derived from the phase of each multichannel complex STFT are multiplied pairwise across channels, yielding a channel dimension of $(2M)^2$.
 This multiplication enhances the recognition of inter-channel phase or time differences, as well as level differences when necessary.
 The sinusoidal products, confined within a range of $\pm1$, ensure stable learning dynamics during training.
 Given that inter-channel relationships often vary by frequency, we adopt a band-split strategy \cite{bsrnn, bandit, stereophonic, stem} to ensure that inter-channel features are developed and merged with directional clues in each frequency band.
 Specifically, we employ overlapping subbands based on the 12-TET Western musical scale \cite{bandit, stem}, using $K=31$ subbands, with narrower bandwidths at lower frequencies and wider bandwidths at higher frequencies.
 This approach promotes continuity across overlapping frequencies and minimizes information loss at subband boundaries.

-\textbf{Spherical harmonics embedding} As an accurate and continuous representation of the DoA clue $(\theta, \phi)$, we employ spherical harmonics (SH) as embeddings, as depicted in Fig.~\ref{fig_model}(b).
+\textbf{Spherical harmonics (SH) embedding.} As an accurate and continuous representation of the DoA clue $(\theta, \phi)$, we employ spherical harmonics (SH) \cite{fundamentals} as embeddings, as depicted in Fig.~\ref{fig_model}(b).
 Unlike one-hot embeddings, SH embeddings allow for the representation of angles without the need for discretization.
 Additionally, in contrast to cyc-pos embeddings, which define azimuth and elevation angles separately, SH embeddings can describe the position on an $S^2$ sphere without coordinate separation, thus providing a consistent representation regardless of coordinate rotation.
 The complex spherical harmonics of order $n$ and degree $m$ are defined as

 where $P_n^m(\cdot)$ denotes associated Legendre functions.
-We use the 5-th order encoding by stacking the real and imaginary components of spherical harmonics, yielding an embedding vector of dimension $2(N+1)^2$ for $N=5$.
+We use up to the 5-th order encoding by stacking the real and imaginary components of spherical harmonics, yielding an embedding vector of dimension $2(N+1)^2$ for $N=5$.